vpenso/vm-tools/docs/image.md

 The [virt-install](https://virt-manager.org/) program creates a `disk.img` and start the installation program for a selected Linux distribution.

+To check the actual disk image size the following command can be used: `qemu-img info disk.img`.

 #### Debian 9 / CentOS 7 / ArchLinux

 ```bash